Professional wrestling double-team maneuvers: Bearhug hold, seated senton combination

 One wrestler would apply a bear hug to the victim while their partner climbed the turnbuckle behind them.
 The second partner then dived off the turnbuckle, performing a seated senton on the victim, driving them out of the partner's arms and into the mat.
 This was the finisher move of the WWF Tag Team The Quebecers.

 Bearhug hold, superkick, jackknife pin combination

 One wrestler would apply a bear hug while the other wrestler executed a superkick to the face of the opponent.
 The opponent would fall backwards, and the partner applying the bearhug would roll forward with their momentum, flipping over into a bridge position, holding both legs and ending up in a jackknife pinning position.

 Bearhug hold, diving leg drop combination

 Commonly referred to as the "Death Sentence", also referred to as an aided guillotine leg drop.
-In this move one wrestler would apply a bear hug and hold the opponent out as another wrestler jumped down to hit the opponent with a diving leg drop to their exposed head or torso, forcing the opponent hard back down to the mat.
-This was at one point, the best tag team maneuver ever when The Midnight Express used this move as the Veg-O-Matic.
+In this move one wrestler would apply a bear hug and hold the opponent out as another wrestler jumped down to hit the opponent with a diving leg drop to their exposed head or torso, forcing the opponent back down hard to the mat.
+The Midnight Express used this move as the Veg-O-Matic.